Testing for differential abundance in compositional counts data, with application to microbiome studies: Additional results for the Crohn's disease data example

+Figures \ref{fig:Crohn_shared_Venn_Abundant} and \ref{fig:Crohn_shared_Venn_Rare} present a Venn diagram of the shared discoveries, for the methods compared in the Crohn's disease data example of \S~\ref{sec:RDE_GUT}, for the abundant and rare taxa, respectively.
+Taxa with at least 10 counts on average, per sample, were considered abundant.
+Out of 1569 taxa, 264 were considered abundant.
+See \S~\ref{sec:RDE_GUT} for a detailed discussion of the results.

-Table \ref{table:RDE_GUT_parameter} shows the number of discoveries by W-COMP for several values of $S_{crit}$ alongside the obtained reference size and the number of discoveries shared with other methods.
-For the values of $S_{crit}$ desribed in the table, as $S_{crit}$ increases, more taxa enter the selected set of references.
+Table \ref{table:RDE_GUT_parameter} shows the number of discoveries by DACOMP for several values of $S_{crit}$ alongside the obtained reference size and the number of discoveries shared with other methods.
+For the values of $S_{crit}$ described in the table, as $S_{crit}$ increases, more taxa enter the selected set of references.
 As a result, less taxa are tested and discovered as differentially abundant.
-Seventy eight taxa are discovered as differentially abundant, across all parameter values of $S_{crit}$ considered.
+While the number of taxa discovered as differentially depends on $S_{crit}$, the difference in the number of discoveries between rows of Table \ref{table:RDE_GUT_parameter} is minor compared to the 70-150 additional taxa that may be considered differentially abundant by using ANCOM, W-CSS or W-FLOW.